Keep Yourself Safe

 Contact First Capital for Questions on Construction Equipment Financing

 Hopefully, we could shed some light on what to expect from a finance company like us if you’re buying a used piece of construction equipment that holds no title.
 If you are still uncertain and would like to learn more, feel free to give us a call at 888-565-6692 and one of our advisors will be happy to walk you through the process.
+Any of our advisors can prequalify you for financing on a 5 minute call.
+We have financing programs for both start up businesses and existing businesses, even if you have challenging credit we have programs for everyone!

 Don’t Buy Stolen Construction Equipment | First Capital Business Finance, USA